Learning with Noisy Labels through Learnable Weighting and Centroid Similarity: Experiments

+\textsc{\textbf{Experimental results}}.
+We evaluated our method with ensembled networks \cref{tab:ensemble100}, single architecture networks \cref{tab:simple100}, and pretrained model architectures \cref{tab:miniwebvison}, which are all commonly used settings.
+Our method can be effectively applied across a wide range of network configurations.

-The performance of our method on both datasets for different noise levels is shown in Table \ref{tab:ensemble100}, Table \ref{tab:simple100}, and Table \ref{tab:miniwebvison}.
-These tables provide a comprehensive comparison of the performance of our technique and other methods.
-Our results have proved that our approach is superior to other methods in all levels of noise for CIFAR-100, as evident from the comparison table.
-In order to reproduce the results of the SOP method \citep{liu2022robust} we have used a reduced set of $45k$ training samples for CIFAR-100 as mentioned in their work. (while the standard size for the training set for CIFAR-100 is $50k$).
+Results have proved that our approach is superior to other methods at all levels of noise for CIFAR-100, as shown in the comparison tables.
+To reproduce the results of the SOP method \cite{liu2022robust} we have used a reduced set of $45k$ training samples for CIFAR-100 as mentioned in their work. (while the standard size for the training set for CIFAR-100 is $50k$).
 The results have shown that as the number of training samples increases, the performance of our model improves, while we observed a drop in performance for the SOP method for some levels of noise.
 We also achieve the state of art performance using pre-trained models for mini-web vision.
-When we trained InceptionResnetV2 from scratch using mini-web vision using the same hyperparameters as stated in \cite{liu2022robust}, we were not able to reproduce their results, our model obtained the better results for the same experimental settings and we recorded both in Table \ref{tab:miniwebvison}.
+Training InceptionResnetV2 from scratch with mini-web view and the hyperparameters specified in \cite{liu2022robust} we were not able to reproduce the results in the paper.
+Our model, instead, obtained better results for the same experimental settings, see \cref{tab:miniwebvison}.